Skip to main content

 Reading All the Therefores

 While reading articles on generative AI, I noticed something: often, in mid-sentence, a rhetorical drift would happen between how/why questions.
-This was signaling slippage between "grammars" of explanation.
-A sentence would start mechanical: "softmax converts logits to probabilities" and end anthropomorphic: "the model chooses the most likely word."
-The "aboutness" of AI that began in a mechanical register would slide into an anthropomorphic register, while altogether skipping the human-system register (who designed or profits from this framing).
+(This is one of those things you can’t unsee once you see it - this site is trying to make it visible).
+These mid-sentence shifts are simply signaling slippage between "grammars" of explanation.
+A sentence startsmechanical: "softmax converts logits to probabilities" and ends anthropomorphic: "the model chooses the most likely word."
+The "aboutness" of AI that began in a mechanical register slides into an anthropomorphic register, while altogether skipping the human-system register (who designed or profits from this framing).

 Common examples: